 Mortgage advances, the largest component of total loans and advances, rose by R48 billion in 2014, more than double the increase of R21 billion recorded in the preceding year.
 The increase in mortgage advances is also evident from the rising trend in advances applied for, granted and paid out which started around April 2013, initially led by a pick-up in farm mortgages.
 During 2014, amounts applied for and granted were dominated by mortgage advances for commercial property.
 Twelve-month growth in mortgage advances gradually edged higher throughout 2014 and finally broke through the 4 per cent level in December.
 In January 2015, growth came to 4,7 per cent.
 Although growth remains significantly below the pre-crisis levels, it nonetheless exceeded the average growth rates of around 2 per cent recorded in the preceding three years.
-Elevated capital repayments on mortgage advances over the past three years, although capital repayments slowed somewhat after the increase in interest rates in January and July 2014.
+Elevated capital repayments on mortgage advances have partly been contributing to the moderate growth in net new mortgage advances over the past three years, although capital repayments slowed somewhat after the increase in interest rates in January and July 2014.